 Since we were more outpatient than the first time, he was able to lead a relatively normal life.
 He went to school, had playdates, sleepovers and other kidstuff.

 SECOND RELAPSE - 2010-2012

+The vaccinations were given in the morning between 11.00 AM and 1.00 PM, afterwards we could leave the hospital.
+The injections are just little ones in the arms, and he was feeling strong and healthy, so we toured Europe between injections.
 We returned to the U.S. on the 25th of November, Thanksgiving Day, with much to be thankful for.
 The 5th injection is scheduled for 4 weeks after the last one, (Dec 22), so we were planning to return to Belgium then (either Jana or myself and Dylan, not the four of us).
 Injections are now once per month for three months, before we go to quarterly injections, as long as there is enough tumor material to continue to manufacture the vaccine.
 It may run out before we go to quarterly.
+Gamma Knife

 Dylan had a brain and spine MRI scheduled at Children's Hospital Los Angeles on December 13.
 The spine was stable, but the lesion in the brain had grown.